shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

-   Do you know Excel HOUGAN-SHI?
-HOUGAN-SHI means "Squares of paper".
-   (Fangyan zhi ファン ヤン チィー)
-   In Japan, many many documentations has been made with Excel HOUGAN-SHI.
+   In Japan, many many documentations has been made with Excel.
    It is not feasible I think because it is not easy to maintenance and not easy to recognize difference by changing.

+   I think Sphinx will never support to convert to Excel.

 .. s6:: styles

-   'div': {width:'80%', margin:'-1em auto 0', zIndex:'-1', fontSize:'70%'},
+   'div[0]': {width:'80%', margin:'-1em auto 0', zIndex:'-1', fontSize:'70%'},

 .. s6:: effect slide